-- Article 9 of the Implementing Regulation provides that a CBAM report that has already been submitted may still be corrected until two months after the end of the reporting quarter. - For the first two quarterly reports, the Implementing Regulation allows for a longer period for corrections up until the deadline for submitting the third quarterly report.
-This means that the reports due by 31 January and 30 April may be subsequently corrected until 31 July 2024.
+• For the first two quarterly reports, the Implementing Regulation allowed for a longer period for corrections up until the deadline for submitting the third quarterly report.
+This meant that the reports due by 31 January and 30 April could be subsequently corrected until 31 July 2024.

-46. I want to correct a CBAM report.
+47. I want to correct a CBAM report.
 Should I correct individual pieces of information immediately or rather collect items for correction and submit a consolidated correction report later?